phillipmblaine/pmb-picto-plots/README.md

     * Mix and match: call plot words for two (or more) movie titles, have a guessing game for which title belongs to which image/plot word
     * Preview/explore mode: allow the player to manually select a movie in the predetermined list to check and see what the image results would be without necessarily playing the game
     * Trivia: implement trivia along with, or separately from, the plot pictures game mode as a hint system or, if separate from that mode, a guessing game for selecting the correct movie title
-* Player option to control how many pictures to have a available on load
+* Player option to control how many pictures to have available on load
 * Player option to reload a set of new pictures for the movie title that is the correct answer (perhaps pictures could be from a fresh call, could be from results stored locally, in back end database/server)
 * Possibility to filter searched pictures for mature content in case something questionable might be fetched?
 * Score tracker of correct and incorrect guess over time (stored locally, stored in back end database/server)